apache/mxnet/example/extensions/lib_pass/README.md

 optimize_for(backend, args=None, aux=None, ctx=None, **kwargs)
 ```

-The `optimize_for` API takes at least 1 argument, `backend` which is a string that identifies which backend to partition the model for.
+The `optimize_for` API takes at least 1 argument, `backend` which is a string that identifies which backend to use to optimize the model.
 The `args` and `aux` arguments are optional and take a list of NDArray or dict of str to NDArray.
 They are used to infer shapes and types and before executing the graph pass.
 The `ctx` argument is optional and takes a device context to infer storage types.
 It also takes any other user-specified options that will be passed to the backend APIs.

 For the Gluon API, the `hybridize` API can be called on HybridBlocks to execute a graph pass on the internal CachedOp Symbol.